 From headlights to battery, your car has numerous electrical systems that require regular maintenance – especially before a long journey.
 Our handy tips below will keep you safe and sound, while maybe saving you a few pounds!

 Walk around your vehicle to make sure all the lights are working.
 This includes the headlights, reverse lights, brake lights, indicators and cabin lights.
 Many people overlook their cabin light checks, but you don’t want to be plunged into darkness while trying to read the map!

-For those of you spending Christmas on the continent, bear in mind it’s compulsory in most countries to fit your car with headlamp beam converters, and failure to do so could result in a €90 fine.
+For those of you driving your car abroad, bear in mind it’s compulsory in most countries to fit your car with headlamp beam converters, and failure to do so could result in a €90 fine.

 Checking the battery

 Ensure the battery terminals are clean and that the engine starts correctly.
 Any battery corrosion should be carefully cleaned off with hot water and petroleum jelly.
 If your engine struggles to start, it’s best to get it checked by a professional at your earliest convenience.
 Bear in mind that batteries over four years old tend to decline quickly.

 7. Car Jack and Wheel Nut Key

 These are two crucial yet overlooked essentials you’ll need when embarking on a long journey in winter.
 If you sustain a puncture, for instance, you’ll be able to fit the spare tyre yourself – but only if you have a car jack to hand.

 The wheel nut key is equally important as you will not be able to remove the wheel without it.
 And remember, your recovery service is unlikely to have the exact key to remove your wheel so the best they’ll be able to do is tow you to a nearby garage.